 I have always loved gardens.
 They might be my favorite thing.
 My experience thus far has been in small kitchen gardens: vegetables, herbs, and maybe a fruit tree.
+There is one thing I know for sure.
+If there are old trees I need to remove, I hire dead tree removal service in Alpharetta.
 This is the sort of garden mainly in mind in regard to the gardening gear planned for offer at Kipos.
 However, I enjoy all kinds of gardens and read extensively on the subject, including works about garden design, the biodynamic methods suggested by Rudolf Steiner, Prince Charles’s work in organic cultivation (mentioned above), Masanobu Fukuoka’s writings, and the works of Viktor Schauberger and texts on his ideas.
 Viktor Schauberger created bronze ploughs and was the inspiration for the crafting, in his native Austria, of the garden tools we offer.
 His ideas are fascinating and I highly recommend his writings on nature.
 I am also looking forward to reading the work of F.H.
 King, about traditional farming in the East, and Lord Northbourne, the 4th Baron Northbourne, who created the term or phrase “organic farming.”

 Tell us about your other products like the wooden cooking utensils and the clay cooking vessels.